Documenting the death of a COVID-19 patient outside a Delhi hospital

 On the day of Narayan's death, the country's overnight infection total was higher than any recorded anywhere in the world since the pandemic began last year, for the second day running, at 332,730, according to federal health data.

-Some 2,263 died, with over 300 of those in Delhi alone - figures that are almost certainly conservative, given the huge numbers of cremations and burials taking place in the country under COVID protocols, according to interviews with crematorium and cemetery workers.
+About 2,263 people died, with more than 300 of those in Delhi alone - figures that are almost certainly conservative, given the huge numbers of cremations and burials taking place in the country under COVID-19 protocols, according to interviews with crematorium and cemetery workers.

 India's federal government did not respond to a request for comment on the casualty figures, but a state government health official told Reuters on condition of anonymity the mismatch may be caused by several factors, including over-caution in using COVID-19 protocols even when a person might not have been positive.